rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 #### 2. Data Flow and User Actions
 **Recipe Creation**
    - Users fill in a form with recipe data (title, ingredients, instructions).
-   - The data is sent to the backend via a POST request and saved in SQLite.
+   - The data is sent to the backend via a POST request and saved in a PostgreSQL database.
-   - On submit, the recipe is saved in the SQLite database and shown on the main page.
+   - On submit, the recipe is saved in the database and shown on the main page.

 **View, Edit and Delete Recipe**
    - Users can click a recipe card to view its details (fetched by recipe ID).